ElectionDataAnalysis/election_data_analysis/docs/User_Guide.md

    * (optional) `thousands_separator`.
 In the US the separator is almost always ',' if it is used.
 Watch out for Excel files which may show a comma when you look at them in Excel -- there may not be a comma in the underlying data.
    * (optional) `encoding` (If not specified or recognized, a default encoding will be used.
 Recognized encodings are limited [python's list of recognized encodings and aliases](https://docs.python.org/3/library/codecs.html#standard-encodings).)

-   Available for flat_text and excel file types:
+   Available for flat_text, fixed_width and excel file types:
    * (optional) `rows_to_skip` An integer giving the number of rows to skip at the top to get to the table of counts.
 This parameter will affect all integers designating rows -- e.g., '<header_0>' is the first row not skipped.
 This affects the numbering of rows for munge strings that are constant over the sheet as well.
 If `rows_to_skip = 2`, then '<row_0>' will denote the third row of the actual Excel sheet -- the highest unskipped row.
 The system recognizes the leftmost non-blank cell as the content to be read.
    * (optional) `all_rows` If the file has no column headers but only data rows with counts, set this parameter to 'data'